White House Launches 2012 Citizens Medal Nomination Process

 By asking the public to submit nominees, President Obama hopes to recognize exemplary citizens and local heroes who have significantly impacted their communities but who may not have garnered national attention.

 Nominees must be citizens of the United States and fulfill specific criteria posted HERE.
-All applications must be completed in full and submitted via obamawhitehouse.archives.gov/citizensmedal by Monday, May 30, 2011 at 11:59 p.m.
-EST.
+All applications must be completed in full and submitted via obamawhitehouse.archives.gov/citizensmedal by April 24, 2012 at 11:59 p.m.
+ET.

 BACKGROUND ON THE CITIZENS MEDAL: